“This is my vision: to be able to use the tangible rewards of my career… to create a legacy… in both of my two homelands.”

 Emerging Artists: Calgary Opera

-The Calgary Opera has made its name based on a commitment to the development of both Canadian talent and new opera works, as well as to bringing opera to all ages in the community on a broad scale.
+The Calgary Opera has made its name based on a commitment to the development of both Canadian talent and new opera works, as well as by bringing opera to all ages in the community on a broad scale.
 For the last ten years, the Opera’s Emerging Artist Development Program has helped launch the careers of young opera singers by providing them the opportunity for intensive professional training, performance and touring.
 The Azrieli Foundation has partnered with Sir Jack Lyons Charitable Trust to support the Opera in piloting an international expansion of this program, inviting Israeli soprano Nofar Yacobi as its first Visiting International Emerging Artist.

 She is now one of the selected concert artists of the prestigious Rebanks Family Fellowship at the Royal Conservatory in Toronto.